FoalTS/foal/docs/fundamentals/migrations.md

 npm run migration:revert
 ```

-Generate a migration from the changes of the models
+Generate a migration from the changes in your models
 ```
 npm run migration:generate -- -n my-migration
 ```